 Her family is from the Philippines but came to the States in the '70s.
 She was born and raised in Hawai'i, went to President Obama's rival high school, and left the islands to get her journalism degree from Northwestern University.
 While there, she saw leaves changing and snow falling for the first time.
 She has been a part of the Medill Innocence Project, interned at Newsweek, recorded essays for WBEZ, and spent most of her freelance journalism career with Venus Zine as an editor.

-Kristina worked at non-profits and currently spends her days at a tech company.
-After moving to New York, she's come back to writing.
+She's come back to writing after moving to New York a few years ago.
 Her recent work has appeared in The New York Times.
 She is working on a novel.